-Just like its sonic sibling, content supporting Dolby Vision is now seemingly available everywhere, from streaming services like Netflix, Amazon Prime and Disney Plus to Xbox Series X/S games.
+Dolby Vision, like its sonic sibling, is to be simply everywhere.
+You can find Dolby Vision films and TV programmes on streaming services like Netflix, Amazon Prime and Disney Plus, as well as on Xbox Series X/S games.
 But what exactly is it and how can you watch it?

 Dolby Vision is a version of HDR that promises a subtler, more sophisticated image than a standard HDR10 picture because it uses dynamic metadata encoded into each frame of a movie for a more accurate picture.
 HDR10, the most common alternative HDR format, only adds static metadata to each scene.